webstah/self-supervised-bss-via-multi-encoder-ae/README.md

 - To train a model with our configuration use the following command: `python trainer.py experiment_config=tri_and_circ_bss`
 - To test your model please see: [notebooks/triangles_and_circles_model_test.ipynb](notebooks/triangles_and_circles_model_test.ipynb)
+- Please note that the last checkpoint may not be the best model version.
+Though we have tried to address the issue of stability (as discussed within the text), instabilities during training may still lead to undesirable results at any point during training.
+We recommend evaluating as many of the checkpoints as possible to find the best one.

 #### 2. Training demo